The immigrants who prove Trump wrong

 While Trump on Friday denied his use of the word, White House spokesman Raj Shah didn't deny the "shithole" comment.
 Rather, Shah also tried to refocus the conversation on what he said was Trump's attempt to attract immigrants "who can contribute to our society."

 Would an immigrant community that helped transform an economically downtrodden city in Maine fit his bill?
 Because anyone who thinks Lewiston soccer star Maulid Abdow, who is now doing a postgraduate year at Hyde Academy, isn't contributing to American society hasn't seen him laser a ball past a goalie.
-I think there might be more than a few readers who have no idea what that means.
-I don't.

 For my forthcoming book, I spent the better part of two years writing about Lewiston and its high school soccer team, the Blue Devils, who have a varsity roster composed primarily of African immigrants, most of whom are Somali refugees.
 Their historic run at the school's first state championship title in soccer brought the community together to support them -- by the thousands -- on the day it all happened.